 Huub Stevens' men missed the chance to overtake Dortmund in the table, while there were big wins for Nurnberg and Stuttgart across a busy a midweek programmeHAMBURG 3-1 SCHALKE

-Schalke lost yet more ground in the race with Bayern Munich when they crashed to a 3-1 victory to Hamburg at the Imtech Arena on Tuesday.
+Schalke lost yet more ground in the race with Bayern Munich as they crashed to a 3-1 defeat to Hamburg at the Imtech Arena on Tuesday.

 Before the visitors had a chance to catch their breath, they were two behind.
 Dennis Diekmeier found space in the box and pulled it across the face of goal to Artjoms Rudnevs, who finished with ease.